tombh/streaming/JOURNAL.md

 Check 1:49 for the choppy audio thing.

 Got Mypy test working!
-And tidy up lots of other stuff that should have been tidied before.
+And tidied up lots of other stuff that should have been tidied before.
 Might even have `severity` parsing working.
 But the Mypy LSP config not actually working in my editor.

 Need some sort of config like `stdout: ignore` to fix `jq` test